al-yakubovich/transformers/README.md

 ## Citation

-We now have a paper you can cite for the 🤗 Transformers library:
+We now have a paper you can cite for the 🤗 Transformers library
 ```
 @article{Wolf2019HuggingFacesTS,
   title={HuggingFace's Transformers: State-of-the-art Natural Language Processing},